gomathishankar28/ms4_bubbles/README.md

 Icons like pen,star,back arrow have been used throughout the website to improve the efficiency of UX.

 ## Features
-Each page in the website features a responsive navigation bar with a banner and a quick search bar on the top with conventional placing of Brand Name on the top left.
+Each page in the website features a responsive navigation bar with  conventional placing of Brand Name on the top left.
 Each page has a very simple footer with allthe nav links, links to social media and copyright information.

-**Home**
+It also features the following on top of the navbar:

+**Banner** which indicates that delievery charges do not apply for purchases greater than 30 euros.
+**search bar** which enablesth user to search for different categories of products

+### **HOME**

 The Home page features 4 sections areas apart from the header and footer.